drivet/website/content/posts/2020/typescript-enums.md

 [written about it][2] before.

-People who have worked with me in the past may be surprised at my admiration, given the rancour I sometimes direct at something like the [Google Web Toolkit (GWT)][3], a Java-to-JavaScript transpiler, which to the casual eye seems to be in a similar vein.
+People who have worked with me in the past may be surprised at my admiration, given the rancour I occasionally direct at something like the [Google Web Toolkit (GWT)][3], a Java-to-JavaScript transpiler, which to the casual eye seems to be in a similar vein.